ItsAmoduu/Calculator/README.md

 After starting the program, you will be presented with a menu with the following options:

-1. Addition
+1. Addition ➕
-2. Subtraction
+2. Subtraction ➖
-3. Multiplication
+3. Multiplication ✖️
-4. Division
+4. Division ➗
-5. Equality
+5. Equality 🔍
-6. Info
+6. Info ℹ️
-7. Help
+7. Help ❓
-8. Exit
+8. Exit 🚪

 Select an option by entering the corresponding number and follow the instructions to input numbers and get the result.